pairinstability/LAO/docs/design.md

 - `Hermitian`
 - `Triangular`

-These specializations only modify the allocator to make use of more efficient allocation strategies for these particular matrix types.
+These specializations may modify the backing storage and eliminate certain methods as they are not applicable.

 constructors: